jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Get Resource Configuration.md

 ## Azure Virtual Network Gateway

-> **Content**:
+### Introduction
-> The configuration of the Azure virtual network gateway is dependent on the Azure API response of the Azure Virtual Network Gateway as the primary response.
+The configuration of the Azure virtual network gateway is dependent on the Azure API response of the Azure Virtual Network Gateway as the primary response.
 The full resource configuration consists of some associated resources' API data, including `publicIPAddress`, `subnet`, and `remoteVirtualNetworkPeerings`.

+### Content
+Below are the Azure APIs used to generate this configuration.
 |**Resource/Action**|**Relationship**|**Azure API Version**|**Azure API document**|
 |------|------|------|------|
 | Virtual Network Gateways - Get | vnetGateway | 2021-08-01 | https://learn.microsoft.com/en-us/rest/api/network-gateway/virtual-network-gateways/get?tabs=HTTP |